Nervous Man in a Four Dollar Room: Plot

 George telephones and Jackie nervously assures him that he is on the way to do the job.
 The double reappears and tries to persuade Jackie to let him out.
 He knows that disaster will strike, life will be over, if Jackie tries to do the job; he refuses to let Jackie lead them both to ruin.
 Angry and panicking, Jackie spins the mirror on the chest of drawers and, as it spins, Jackie backs away in terror when he sees that the double is looming larger and larger.

 George comes by, furious that Jackie has not done his job, and demands to know: "So what've you got to say for yourself?"
 Jackie calmly looks up at him and answers, "Two words.
-I resign", emphasizing the point by kicking and punching George.
-Jackie opens the door and orders George out, tossing the gun after him and telling him to never come back.
-Ringing the room clerk to check out, Jackie refers to himself as John.
+I resign!" emphasizing the point by kicking and punching George.
+Jackie opens the door and orders a bewildered George out, tossing the gun after him and telling him to never come back.
+Ringing the room clerk to check out, Jackie refers to himself as "Jackie- John Rhoades."
 The nervous Jackie, now on the other side of the mirror, asks, "What's to do now?"
 John responds, "Now we go look for a job.
 Now maybe we get married.
 Now maybe we stop biting our nails."
 John then walks out of the room, looks back at the mirror, and sees only his own confident reflection.